mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 title: The Sensitivity in Differential Privacy as a Derivative Bound
 ---

-Differential Privacy is a quite interesting field, which has seen wide interest (both in academia and real-life) in recent years.
+Differential Privacy is an area which has seen wide interest (both in academia and real-life) in recent years.
 But what *is* differential privacy?
 As I don't work in this area, I'm rather ill-suited for saying anything --- but